ibm-cloud-docs/containers/cs_uc_transport.md

 {: #cs_uc_transport}

 These use cases highlight how workloads on {{site.data.keyword.containerlong}} can take advantage of toolchains for rapid app updates and multiregion deployments across the globe.
-At the same time, these workloads can connect to existing back-end systems, use Watson AI for personalization, and access IOT data with {{site.data.keyword.messagehub_full}}.
+At the same time, these workloads can connect to existing back-end systems, use {{site.data.keyword.watson}} AI for personalization, and access IOT data with {{site.data.keyword.messagehub_full}}.

 {: shortdesc}